 Now from your next login, you will need to enter the 2-step verification code each time in order to login to your Gmail account.

 If you feel that you do not require 2-step verification for your Google/Gmail account.
 You may turn it off anytime by going to the account settings.

-Navigate to Google My Account then, reach on Step 7 as above and click on “TURN OFF” button, it may ask you for your existing password, enter your password and 2-step authentication will be turned off.
+Navigate to Google My Account then, reach on Step 7 as above and click on the TURN OFF button.

 You may ask for your existing password, enter your password and 2-step authentication will be turned off.Gmail 2-Step Verification Setup Click To Tweet